 This report deals with 2 decisions by 2 Ministers not to provide information to Parliament.

-- One decision by the Minister for Finance, the Hon Ben Wyatt MLA, not to provide information to Parliament about payers of payroll tax and the amount paid by each.
+- One decision by the Minister for Child Protection; Women’s Interests; Prevention of Family and Domestic Violence; Community Services, the Hon Simone McGurk MLA, not to provide information to Parliament about an information session on out-of-home care.

-- Section 82 of the Financial Management Act 2006 (the FM Act) requires a Minister who decides that it is reasonable and appropriate not to provide certain information to Parliament, to give written notice of the decision to both Houses of Parliament and the Auditor General within 14 days of the decision.
+Section 82 of the Financial Management Act 2006 (FM Act) requires a Minister who decides that it is reasonable and appropriate not to provide certain information to Parliament, to give written notice of the decision to both Houses of Parliament and the Auditor General within 14 days of the decision.

-- a review of any advice provided to the relevant Minister by agencies, the State Solicitor’s Office (SSO) or other legal advisers
+- a review of any advice provided to the relevant Minister by entities, the State Solicitor’s Office (SSO) or other legal advisers

 Our procedures are designed to provide sufficient appropriate evidence to support an independent view to Parliament on the reasonableness and appropriateness of the Minister’s decision.

 We have not performed an audit, however our procedures follow the key principles in the Australian Auditing and Assurance Standards.